 Instructors with full classes will likely have students on the waitlist inquiring about the potential for them to add the class.
 In addition, instructors receive enrollment requests after the first Friday, when instructor permission to add a class becomes mandatory.
 Our department policy concerning student enrollment requests of this nature is to defer to instructors and let you decide whether or not you wish to allow students to enroll over the listed course capacity or after the first Friday.

-Instructor permission may be given in the form of a physical signature on the permission to enroll form or in an email approval to the student.
+Instructor permission may be given in the form of a physical signature on the permission to enroll form [pdf] or in an email approval to the student.
 They can take this email and attach to the form as your permission.

+Please read the information for students on waitlist procedures.
 Here are some suggested steps to manage student enrollment requests:

 1. Encourage students to enroll in an open section over a waitlisted full class.